yetanalytics/flint/doc/update.md

 Reference: [3.2.3 COPY](https://www.w3.org/TR/2013/REC-sparql11-update-20130321/#copy)

 The `:copy` update transfers data from a source to a target graph, overwriting the latter in the process.
-Both the `:copy` and `:to` clauses consist of either an IRI or prefixed IRI or the `:default` keyword.
+Both the `:copy` and `:to` clauses consist of either an IRI, prefixed IRI or the `:default` keyword.

 The example:
 ```clojure